 - Submit New Hire Paperwork

 - NOTE: It may take up to three business days to process your paperwork and assign your email account.
+To set up a time to turn in paperwork, call HR at (336) 278-5560 and request a time to meet with either Sarah Davis or Jamie Canada.

 - Set-up your Email Account